TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 Since the circuitry in both halves of the push-pull circuit are symmetrical and exactly equal it follows that the AC signal voltages in both halves of the push-pull circuit are symmetrical and exactly equal.

-However this is not the case with fixed
+However this is not the case

 Fig 2 and 3: Fixed Biased Output Stage